bakame-php/http-structured-fields/README.md

 ### Containers

-Apart from the `Item` structure, the package exposes different containers with different requirements via the following value objects:
+The package exposes different ordered maps and lists with different requirements via the following value objects:

 - `Dictionary`,
 - `Parameters`,